Have a Question?

 Q. How many people can the cabin accommodate?

-A. The cabin can accommodate four people comfortably: the upstairs has a queen size bed and the couch in the living room folds out into a full size bed.
-There is an additional $20 fee per night per person for more than four guests.
+A. The cabin can accommodate four people comfortably: the upstairs has a queen size bed and the couch in the living room folds out into a full-size bed.
+There is an additional $20 fee per night per person for more than four guests, plus a $50 cleaning fee.

 Q. How well equipped is the kitchen – appliances, cookware, dishes, etc.?

 A. The kitchen is extremely well equipped!
-Check our Amenities lists for details.
+Check our Amenities list for details.

 Q. Do we need to bring sheets and pillows?
 Towels?
 Blankets?

-A. No. The cabin is very well equipped with sheets, extra pillows, blankets and towels.
+A. No. The cabin is very well equipped with extra sheets and pillows, blankets and towels.

 Q. Are any toiletries provided or do we need to bring shampoo and conditioner?